Aya-N-Elsayed/Brain_In_the_loop_analysis/extracting_info/Readme.txt

 To extract information from all BCI GUI reported files of a specific configuration and analyze loop delay for this configuration
      python running_codes.py --config SR

+The file resulting from analyzing the loop delay for any configuration:
+     The name of the output file is:  results_(configuration).csv It has the loop delay mean, the standard deviation (SD), the confidence interval of 95\% (CT) of the loop delay, and the outliers' percentage for each pause with and without        the outliers.

 For only one file:

       To extract information from BCI GUI reported files: